googlearchive/android-dynamic-features/README.markdown

 The `MainActivity` class demonstrates how to use the API to load and launch features.

+The `BaseSplitActivity` abstract class implements the required `SplitCompat.Install()` call in the `attachBaseContext` method.
+This allow to launch an activity from a freshly downloaded dynamic module without having the restart the application.

 `features/*` -> Contains features which can be downloaded on demand using the PlayCore API.

 Each feature as some distinctly unique characteristics.